linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week1.md

       cd /workspace/aws-bootcamp-cruddur-2023/
 ```
 Credit for the idea to im__Brooke#9621 in Discord for the idea, and we figured it out together.
+Basically for any future Gitpod spinups, I can go right to ```docker compose up``` when I'm ready with code changes.

 ### Modified Gitpod startup to create Custom Workspace Image (correct)